GavinSanch/Gavins-design-projects-portfolio/docs/assignments/A05/index.md

 <img width="2646" height="3331" alt="IMG_3449" src="https://github.com/user-attachments/assets/d08d90dd-b56a-43b7-951a-00ea1501dd79" />

 Here is the Multiview sketch with three views, front/right/top, and fully dimensioned with hidden lines and center lines.
+Due note since feature D was so thin I drew it as a single line, but I still applied its base dimensions.

 _CAD Model_